itsneyoa/bridge-rs/README.md

 -   [ ] Emoji feedback on discord outgoing messages
 -   [ ] Command retries for `You are sending commands too fast!`
 -   [ ] Handle getting disconnected from minecraft server
+-   [ ] Improve the illegal character detection (some valid emojis don't work)